JetBrains/teamcity-documentation/topics/predefined-build-parameters.md

 ## Predefined Agent Environment Parameters

 Agent-specific parameters are defined on each build agent and vary depending on its environment.
 Aside from standard parameters (for example, `teamcity.agent.jvm.os.name` or `teamcity.agent.jvm.os.arch` provided by the JVM running on an agent), agents can have parameters based on installed applications.
-TeamCity can automatically detect applications like .NET Framework or Visual Studio and add the corresponding <emphasis tooltip="system-properties">system properties</emphasis> and <emphasis tooltip="environment-variables">environment variables</emphasis>.
+TeamCity can automatically detect applications like .NET Framework or Visual Studio and add the corresponding <emphasis tooltip="system-property">system properties</emphasis> and <emphasis tooltip="environment-variable">environment variables</emphasis>.

 If additional applications/libraries are available in the environment, the system administrator can manually define the respective properties manually, in the `<Agent Home>/conf/buildAgent.properties` file.